 It’s so counterintuitive.

-Like why would someone who is cheating be accusing their partner of cheating?
+Why would someone who is cheating accuse their partner of cheating?
 And yet, when you understand how projection works, that’s when reality starts to set in.

-If your boyfriend is cheating, then he would project that guilt onto you.
+If your boyfriend is cheating, then he will project that guilt onto you.
 And if he isn’t cheating, then it could be a projection of his past.

-Instances of the past isn’t an immediate deal-breaker.
+Instances from the past aren’t an immediate deal-breaker.

-If anything, we should avoid judging our significant others for their past mistakes, especially if they have done everything in their power to grow as a person.
+If anything, we should avoid judging our significant others for their past mistakes, especially if they have done everything in their power to grow as people.

 Once again, the best approach is to have a conversation with the intention of him opening up about his past mistakes or experiences related to cheating.

-Thereafter, focus on ways in which you both can alter certain behavior to heal from this and become a stronger couple.
+Thereafter, focus on ways in which you both can alter certain behaviors to heal from this and become a stronger couple.

 3. He has trust issues